Revolutionary Communist International

 The Revolutionary Communist International (RCI) is a Trotskyist political international.
-Founded as the Committee for a Marxist International (CMI) by British-based South African political theorist Ted Grant and his supporters after a break with the Committee for a Workers' International in 1992, it was subsequently renamed the International Marxist Tendency (IMT) in 2004 before adopting its current name in June 2024.
-The organization's website, Marxist.com, is edited by Alan Woods.
-The site is multilingual, and publishes international current affairs articles written from a Marxist perspective, as well as historical and theoretical articles.
+Founded as the Committee for a Marxist International (CMI) by political theorist Ted Grant and his supporters after a split from the Committee for a Workers' International in 1992, the group renamed itself the International Marxist Tendency (IMT) in 2004, before becoming the RCI in 2024.
+The organisation has a number of sections internationally and is one of the largest of the Trotskyist Internationals with a total membership of around 7,100 among sections in over 30 countries as of 2026.